 Brenham

-Beautiful bluebonnet blossoms are abound in Washington County and, specifically, the town of Brenham.
+Beautiful bluebonnet blossoms abound in Washington County and, specifically, Brenham.
 Just driving through town will show you numerous bluebonnet fields.

-There are large displays of the blue flowers behind the Wal Mart and a great bluebonnet field behind the Home Depot on Wood Ridge Boulevard.
+Large displays of blue flowers are behind the Wal-Mart, and a great bluebonnet field is behind the Home Depot on Wood Ridge Boulevard.

-While you’re in Washington County, be sure to indulge in the state’s favorite ice cream, Blue Bell, which is made right here in Brenham, Texas!
+While in Washington County, indulge in the state’s favorite ice cream, Blue Bell, made right here in Brenham, Texas!

 Terlingua